Culture of Ethiopia: Literature

 Ethiopian literature traces back to the Aksumite period in the 4th century, most of which are religious motifs.
-In royal inscription, they employed both Ge'ez and Greek language, but the latter was dismissed in 350.
-Unlike most Sub-Saharan African countries, Ethiopia has ancient distinct language, the Ge'ez, which dominated political and educational aspects.
+In royal inscription, they employed both Ge'ez and Greek language, but the latter was dismissed in 350 and the Amharic language rose up.
+Unlike most Sub-Saharan African countries, Ethiopia has ancient distinct languages, Ge'ez and Amharic which dominated political and educational aspects.
 In spite of the current political instability in the country instigates endangering cultural heritage of these works, some improvements are made for preservation in recent years.

 The Ethiopian literary works mostly consisted of handwritten codex (branna, or ብራና in Amharic).
 It is prepared by gathering parchment leaves and sewing to stick together.
 The codex size varies depending on volumes and preparation.
 Another notable writing book is a protective scroll, serving as written amulet.
 Some of these were intended for magical purposes, for example ketab is used for magical defence.
 Scrolls typically produced by debtera, non-ordained clergy experts on exorcism and healings.

 In Ethiopian poetry, most poets recount past events, social unrests, poverty and famine.
 Qene is the most used element of Ethiopian poetry – regarded as a form of Amharic poetry, though the term generally refers to any poems.
 The most notable poets are Tsegaye Gebre-Medhin, Kebede Michael and Mengistu Lemma.

+Creative Futures

+In November 2016, a two-year programme funded by the European Union called the Creative Futures project was implemented by partners the British Council, Goethe-Institut, and iceaddis ("Ethiopia's first creative business hub"), was launched. with the aim of investing in Ethiopia's creative economy and provide skills to young people that improve their ability to be employed and lead a productive life.

+The programme first offered the following:

+"Creative Hustles", a knowledge-sharing and networking events for creatives in all fields.